 Curriculum requirements including required number of credit hours, for specific degree program.

 Academic Residence requirement.
-The final 45 semester hours towards a degree must be completed at IIT.
+The final 45 semester hours towards a degree must be completed at Illinois Tech.

 A minimum cumulative grade point average of 2.00 and a minimum major grade point average of 2.00.
 In the event a student completes all curriculum requirements for a specific degree program but does not meet a minimum grade point average, written approval of both the student's department chair and dean of the Undergraduate College is required prior to registering for additional courses.